 Bombay Bustle

-Bombay Bustle is a cinematically-styled Indian spot (and one of the best Indian restaurants in London) designed to resemble a vintage train carriage – and the food here is just the ticket.
-Coming to you from the co-founder and chef of the once Michelin-starred Jamavar, it’s high-end Indian at its finest: koliwada squid; tandoori lamb chops; Kerala fish curry… and it all comes with a globe-trotting wine list to boot.
+Bombay Bustle is a cinematically-styled Indian spot designed to resemble a vintage train carriage – and the food here is just the ticket.
+Coming to you from the co-founder and chef of Michelin-starred Jamavar, it’s easily one of the best Indian restaurants in London: gorge on koliwada squid, tandoori lamb chops and Kerala fish curry while exploring the suitably globe-trotting wine list.

 Details: 29 Maddox Street, W1S 2PA | Book Bombay Bustle